stephenmckinney/dotfiles/README.md

 # dotfiles

-My dotfiles install and configure an IDE comprising of neovim + tmux + fish shell on OS X, with a focus on Ruby/Rails and TypeScript development.
+My dotfiles install and configure an IDE comprising neovim + tmux + fish shell on macOS, with a focus on Ruby/Rails and TypeScript development.

 ## Getting started

 ### Generate SSH Keys

-Generate and add new ssh keys for git/github. remove the keys from the previous computer.
+Generate and add new SSH keys for Git/GitHub.
+Remove the keys from the previous computer.

 ### Install dotfiles